aknutas/aknutas.github.io/about.md

 title: About
 ---

 I'm a D.Sc.
 (Tech) and an assistant professor in software construction working with the software engineering group at the [LUT University](http://www.lut.fi/).
-My research interests involve computer-supported cooperative work (CSCW), non-traditional software engineering processes of digital services, and the design of community-driven socio-technical systems from a software engineering perspective.
+My research interests involve human factors in software engineering, computer-supported cooperation, and civic technology from a software engineering perspective.
 The design of software that promotes community engagement and collaboration e.g. with gamification is most recent application area of socio-technical system design which I have worked on.
-My research methods include both qualitative and quantitative approaches, and I aims to provide prescriptive, actionable knowledge that will inform the future design of such systems or their software construction processes.
-I also work with the [Dublin City University's](https://www.dcu.ie/) [BIGroup](https://www.researchgate.net/lab/Business-Informatics-Group-BIGroup-Markus-Helfert) research team.
+My research methods include both qualitative and quantitative approaches, and I aim to provide prescriptive, actionable knowledge that will inform the future design of such systems or their software construction processes.
+In addition to research at LUT, I have worked with the [BIGroup](http://big.computing.dcu.ie/) research team at [Dublin City University](https://www.dcu.ie/) and the [PONG labs](https://pong.di.unimi.it/) in the University of Milan.

 You can find more information about my current projects in this website, from my list of [publications](/publications/) or in the following pages.